-Students interested in the pre-medicine advising track must obtain a bachelor’s degree and complete the necessary prerequisites for medical school.
+Students interested in the pre-medicine career advising track must obtain a bachelor’s degree and complete the necessary prerequisites for medical school.
 All prerequisites should be completed or on track to be complete prior to medical school matriculation.
 Best results occur when all prerequisite courses have been taken and grades are available at the time of application.
-Students interested in medical school should consult with a pre-professional health adviser to learn about requirements that are specific to the schools of medicine to which they hope to apply.
+Students interested in medical school should consult with a pre-professional health career adviser to learn about requirements that are specific to the schools of medicine to which they hope to apply.

-Declaration of a pre-medical advising track through the Office of Pre-Professional Health Advising does not constitute admission to the VCU School of Medicine.
+Declaration of a pre-medical career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute admission to the VCU School of Medicine.
 Students must apply separately to the medical school of their choice at the appropriate time.

-Students with an interest in preparing for medical school must declare an academic major and should declare and maintain their pre-medical advising track.
+Students with an interest in preparing for medical school must declare an academic major and should declare and maintain their pre-medical career advising track.
 Students do not earn a pre-medical degree.
 Students unsure of their academic majors initially should clarify their academic interests through regular conversations with their primary/major academic adviser and pre-professional health career advisers.
 Pre-medical students are encouraged to major in fields of greatest interest to them.
-To declare a pre-medicine advising track, see the pre-professional health advising blog.
+To declare a pre-medicine career advising track, see the Pre-Professional Health Hub.

 Prerequisites for the VCU School of Medicine